-The Springville Museum of Art is excited to announce a new series of lesson plans designed to help educators use art as a tool to teach core subjects like language arts, math, social studies, and science.
+The Springville Museum of Art lesson plans are designed to help educators use art as a tool to teach core subjects like language arts, math, social studies, and science.

 Each lesson in this series incorporates Utah’s core standards, and historically and artistically significant images from the Springville Museum of Art’s permanent collection.
-We have redesigned our lesson plans to be simple, easy to use, and appropriate for each grade level.
+Lesson plans are designed to be simple, easy to use, and appropriate for each grade level.

 For additional resources for teachers and students check out our Museum From Home page by clicking the button below: